katelyn-chen/katelyn-chen.github.io/_projects/11-bookbinding.md

 <iframe src="https://drive.google.com/file/d/1tcsfcHUtAACKXQt9owjAkWbNMxzI8Jne/preview" width="600" height="600"></iframe>

 ## Accordian Book: *invisible string*
 The accordian book features lyrics from *invisible string* by Taylor Swift.
-It is made entirely out of upcycled materials from our daily lives:
+It is made entirely out of upcycled materials from our daily lives to capture connections during the pandemic:
 * The front and back covers are made from the instructional booklet of a COVID-19 test kit
 * The wool is repurposed from the packaging of a vitamin bottle
 * The sharp edge of a plastic knife leftover from a disposable utensils package was used as the paintbrush to write all the text